slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Television has proved that people will look at anything rather than each other."  -- Ann Landers*
 > *"TV is chewing gum for the eyes."  -- Frank Lloyd Wright*
 > *"Where you live - what city, what country - has more impact on your well being than any other factor.
 Where you live is one of the few things in your life you can choose and change."*
+> *"We will only have work-life balance when we feel safe at home and feel safe at work."  -- Simon Sinek [1973]*

 - clutter is just a museum of shit you thought would make you happy.
 - Hit the gym.
 Avoid drama.
 Smell nice.
 Make money.
 Level up your circle.
 Talk less.
 Pray more.
 Think highly of yourself.